Bruce LaBruce's 'Gerontophilia' is a New Kind of Love Story

 Do you think there are negatives to being both young and old?

 Absolutely.
 I felt myself identifying with both of [the characters].
 I was projecting back to when I was 18 and what that was like.
 For me, it was very traumatic.
-I grew up in a rural environment, and my sexual identity was a big problem for me – there was a lot of homophobia.
+I grew up in a rural environment, and my sexual identity was a big problem for me—there was a lot of homophobia.
 Projecting ahead to Mr. Peabody is what we have to look forward to in the future.
-It’s kind of scary: He’s been abandoned by his family, he’s been institutionalised, he’s being overmedicated, he’s being bullied, and he’s also vulnerable.
+It’s kind of scary: He’s been abandoned by his family, he’s been institutionalized, he’s being overmedicated, he’s being bullied, and he’s also vulnerable.
 There are hazards on both ends.

 Why did you decide to make the young boy character, Lake, a lifeguard?